OSHA Guard Requirements for Portable Grinders: Key Rules for Compliance

 Essential OSHA Guard Requirements for Grinding Machines

-To guarantee safety while using grinding machines, you need to understand the essential guard specifications, wheel exposure limitations, and regular inspection protocols.
-Each machine must have guards that meet ANSI standards and limit exposure to the grinding wheel.
-Additionally, it’s vital to inspect abrasive wheels regularly to prevent accidents and maintain a safe working environment.
+To improve safety while using grinding machines, you need to understand guard design, wheel exposure limits, and inspection steps.
+Each machine needs guards that fit the wheel and reduce your contact with the grinding area.
+You also need to inspect abrasive wheels before use and remove damaged wheels from service.

 Safety Guard Specifications